evolvedbinary/elemental/CONTRIBUTING.md

 -   Do your stuff! :-)
 -   Commit to your repo.
 We like small, atomic commits that don't mix concerns.
 -   **Do NOT** finish the `hotfix` or `feature` with GitFlow.
--   Make sure your branch is based on the latest eXist develop branch before making a pull request.
+-   Make sure your branch is based on the latest eXist-db `main` branch before making a pull request.
 This will ensure that we can easily merge in your changes.
 See [Syncing a Fork](#syncing-a-fork).
 -   Push your hotfix or feature branch to your GitHub using GitFlow: `git flow feature publish my-feature`.
--   Send us a pull request on GitHub from your branch to our develop branch.
+-   Send us a pull request on GitHub from your branch to our `main` branch.
--   Once the pull request is merged you can delete your branch, you need not finish or merge it, you will however want to sync your develop branch to bring back your changes.
+-   Once the pull request is merged you can delete your branch, you need not finish or merge it, you will however want to sync your `main` branch to bring back your changes.
 See [Syncing a Fork](#syncing-a-fork).

 ### Our `git-flow init` settings
 When we started working with the eXist repo we needed to configure it for GitFlow: